mcgettrm/url_shortening_service/misc/API_DOCUMENTATION.md

 ## Decode
-Accepts a full URL or a 6 character identifier provided by the Encode function of the API and returns the original long URL used to generate it.
+Accepts a full URL or a 6 character (by default) identifier provided by the Encode function of the API and returns the original long URL used to generate it.

 **URL**: `/api/shortener/decode`